Bismanpal-Singh/Citynect/README.md

 # Cityride

 Here's the demo page as requested.
-Here are some screenshots too :
+(Different images were used as there was no access to exact same images) Here are some screenshots too :

 This is the Scrollable feed page :